funkhaus/factory-archive/README.md

 ## How to accept a Component Request

-Each Project has a bunch of `Component Requests`, which are just GitHub issues.
+Each Project has a bunch of `Component Requests` or `CR` for short, which are just GitHub issues.
 These "issues" explain the component we need built.
 See this for [example](https://github.com/funkhaus/factory/issues/3).

-Any unassigned Component Request is up for grabs to the first developer that wants it.
+Any unassigned CR is up for grabs to the first developer that wants it.
 Review the request, ask questions and when ready, reply to the issue with a proposal to build the component.
-If accepted, the Issue will be tagged "accepted", and progressed to the Accepted column in the Project's board.
+If accepted, the CR Issue will be tagged "accepted", and progressed to the Accepted column in the Project's board.
 You'll have 72 hours to complete the component before it is released and up for grabs by another developer.

 ## How to develop once a Component Request has been accepted